PQM: Promoting the Quality of Medicines in Developing Countries

-Since 1992, USP has worked cooperatively with the United States Agency for International Development (USAID) to help developing countries address critical issues related to poor quality medicines and their appropriate use.
+Since 1992, USP has worked cooperatively with the United States Agency for International Development (USAID) to help developing countries address critical issues related to poor quality medicines.
 This partnership operated as the Drug Quality and Information (DQI) program until 2009, when, to better meet growing global needs, USAID awarded USP a five-year, $35 million cooperative agreement to establish a new, expanded program—Promoting the Quality of Medicines (PQM).
-PQM serves as a primary mechanism to help ensure the quality, safety, and efficacy of medicines essential to USAID priority diseases, particularly malaria, HIV/AIDS, and tuberculosis.
+In 2013 USAID extended the PQM program for five years (through September 2019), increased its funding from $35 million to $110 million, and expanded the geographical reach of the program.
+PQM serves as a primary mechanism to help USAID-supported countries strengthen their quality assurance and quality control systems to better ensure the quality of medicines that reach patients.

 PQM Program Objectives

 Supported by knowledgeable staff and state-of-the-art facilities around the world, PQM strives to accomplish four key objectives:

 - Strengthen quality assurance (QA) and quality control (QC) systems